Aim & Scope

 Discussion (Original Articles and Reviews):

 The Discussion must start with a statement of the main findings, preferably in one sentence, without repeating the results.
-The authors must then indicate the strengths and weaknesses of their results, in perspective with other studies, and address the meaning of their findings without entering into speculative or circular reasoning.
-Unanswered questions and future research directions may also be mentioned.
+Explain what the results mean in the context of the hypotheses or research questions posed in the Introduction.
+Discuss the broader implications of your findings.
+Explain how they contribute to the understanding of the topic and their significance for the field.
+The authors may then indicate the strengths and weaknesses of their results, in perspective with other studies, and address the meaning of their findings without entering into speculative or circular reasoning.
+When applicable, mention any potential applications or implications for policy or further research.
 Quote tables and figures only when it is essential to draw the reader's attention to one or more important results.
 Authors are free to use specific and useful subheadings according to their manuscript requirements to better discuss the results.

 Conclusions (may be present in all manuscript types, except for Brief Communications):